HaroldP64393329/HaroldP64393329.github.io/_posts/2019-09-13-Home-field-advantage.md

 ## Exploring advantages in CounterStrike

-Given that the Home Advantage is almost expected in any simple rating system written about in recent memory, it's worth exploring in the context of CounterStrike.
+Given that the Home Advantage is a given in any simple rating system, can it applied to CounterStrike?
 Home Advantage can be defined for our purposes as carrying a statistically significant advantage over playing at an away venue.

-What can be considered Home Advantage in the game of CounterStrike?
+What can be considered *Home* in the game of CounterStrike?

 LAN is the truest home of the game CounterStrike, not just for its teams but for the game itself.
 The ability to run unencumbered on a LAN gives the full experience of CounterStrike, since the release of QuakeWorld (a Quake MP client) in 1998, client-server architecture has always been a technical challenge for fast-paced multiplayer games.
 Anyone with further interest in this area I suggest [*Fast-Paced Multiplayer (Part I): Client-Server Game Architecture*](https://www.gabrielgambetta.com/client-server-game-architecture.html) (Gambetta, Unknown) or [*I Shot You First: Networking the Gameplay of HALO: REACH*](https://www.gdcvault.com/play/1014345/I-Shot-You-First-Networking) (Aldrigde, 2011)